exilefaker/ekebot_rnn/README.md

 Minimal files necessary to sample from the VGL language model

-Main code is a slightly modified version of the Tensorflow implementation of char-ran: https://github.com/sherjilozair/char-rnn-tensorflow/blob/master/model.py
+Main code is a slightly modified version of the Tensorflow implementation of char-rnn: https://github.com/sherjilozair/char-rnn-tensorflow/blob/master/model.py

 So, requires tensorflow and numpy; also uses six